mcreelma/foo_par_creelman/README.md

 ```

 For more detailed usage instructions and examples, please refer to the Usage Guide.

-Contributing
+# Contributing

-We welcome contributions to the foo_param package!
-If you are interested in contributing, please refer to the Contributing Guide for guidelines on how to get started.
-License
+Foo param is developed with a philosophy of open and continuous development.
+To this end, we have included best practices for contributing in the docs section of this package

+# Getting Help

+If you encounter any issues or have questions, feel free to open an issue on our GitHub repository.

 This project is licensed under the MIT License.
 See the LICENSE file for details.
-Getting Help

-If you encounter any issues or have questions, feel free to open an issue on our GitHub repository.
-Documentation Sections

-    Usage Guide
-    Contributing Guide